-Has school staff considered whether the student has a disarequired procedural protections? ability and pro Yes vided all No If a student has an Individualized Education Plan (IEP), Section 504 P evaluated, follow the procedural protections for students with disabilities ly being If the student does not yet have an IEP or 504 Plan, school staff should academic, behavioral or other grounds that reasonably give rise to a casuspected disability.
-This is required by the Child Find provisions of Act (IDEA). concern that a stu udent may have
+Has school staff considered whether the student has a disability and provided all required procedural protections?
+Yes No

+If a student has an Individualized Education Plan (IEP), Section 504 Plan, or is currently being evaluated, follow the procedural protections for students with disabilities.

+If the student does not yet have an IEP or 504 Plan, school staff should discuss whether there are academic, behavioral or other grounds that reasonably give rise to a concern that a student may have a suspected disability.
+This is required by the Child Find provisions of the Individuals with Disabilities Act (IDEA).